dmassimi/argocd-bwce/README.md

 ## 📂 Repository Structure
 - **/bwce-manifests**: This directory contains all Kubernetes resource definitions, including:
   - `bw-app-deployment.yaml`: The Deployment configuration for the BWCE application.
+  - `my-license-secret.yaml`: The Secret to save license file used by BWCE application.
 - **bwce-argocd-app.yaml**: The ArgoCD Application manifest used to register this project with the ArgoCD controller.

 ---